The Complete Restaurant Guide to Getting Found on Google in 2026

 Checklist graphic showing how local restaurants can improve Google visibility through Google Business Profile optimization, reviews, website SEO, and off-page visibility

-This is your playbook for showing up where customers are already searching and making it easy for them to choose you.
-If you’re feeling overwhelmed by this side of running your business, reach out to us at Beyond Menu and learn how we can help you outsource these tasks so you can focus on other aspects of running your business.
+Small, consistent improvements compound into major ranking gains.
+This is your playbook for showing up where customers are already searching.
+If you’re feeling overwhelmed by this side of running your restaurant, reach out to Beyond Menu and learn how we can help you manage these tasks so you can focus on the floor.

 Common Questions About Getting Found on Google